PerziThomas/DA_Perzi_Ambrosch/source/User Interface and User Experience.md

 - view driveboxes
   - view trips (per drivebox)
 - analyze finished trips of driveboxes
-- -> show entries/exits of all geofences crossed (timestamps + stay duration)
+  - show entries/exits of all geofences crossed (timestamps + stay duration)
-- -> show route on map?
+  - show route on map?
 - general settings
-  - set default coordinates / zoom level of map? ...
+  - set default coordinates / zoom level of map ...
 - account

-[comment]: <> (This is a list made when we started working, maybe it should be updated to include all current functionality)
+Some features were added later, while others were changed or became obsolete.\

-[TODO: use case diagram of updated features/use cases] [hier wahrscheinlich verweis, use case diagram ganz am Anfang von DA]
+An updated list of features was later written in the form of a Use-Case-Diagram, which can be seen in chapter _Use Cases_ [TODO: link/number].

 ## Mockup